search-rug/search-rug.github.io/_sprojects/soliman-1.md

 ---
-title: "Exploring Architectural Knowledge in Open Source Systems"
-category: "Software & Architecture Analytics Projects 2022-23"
 archived: false
-short: "This research effort includes the identification of relevant architectural knowledge, the analysis of the distribution of architectural knowledge in open source systems, and the development of a tool to support software engineers to find relevant architectural knowledge."
+available: true
+category: Software & Architecture Analytics Projects 2022-23
+is_group: false
 keywords:
 - Architectural Knowledge
 - Architectural Design Decisions
 - Information Retrieval
 - Open source systems
-is_group: false
-available: true
+posted: 2023-02-10
+short: This research effort includes the identification of relevant architectural knowledge, the analysis of the distribution of architectural knowledge in open source systems, and the development of a tool to support software engineers to find relevant architectural knowledge.
+supervisors:
+- m.a.m.soliman@rug.nl
+- paris@cs.rug.nl
+title: Exploring Architectural Knowledge in Open Source Systems
 types:
 - MSc
 - BSc
 - Int
-posted: 2023-02-10
-supervisors:
-  - Dr. Mohamed A.M.
-Soliman
-  - Prof. dr. ir.
-Paris Avgeriou
 ---

 Software architectural design decisions (ADDs) play a crucial role when developing a software system [1].
 However, making the right ADDs is a challenging task, which requires knowledge and expertise.
 Sharing and re-using architectural knowledge from existing systems could support software engineers to learn from previous design experiences.
 This would be useful for software engineers to re-use successful ADDs from other existing software systems.